-- If you receive a demand to file a general sales tax return and do not do so, a penalty of $250 will be charged.
+- If you receive a demand to file a general sales tax return and do not do so, the CRA will charge you a penalty of $250.

-- If you fail to file electronically when required to do so, you will be charged $100 for the first offense and $250 for every instance thereafter.
+- If you fail to file electronically when required to do so, the CRA will charge you $100 for the first offense and $250 for every instance thereafter.

 Filing Incorrect Returns

 If you made other errors on a previously filed GST/HST return, such as incorrect amounts of GST/HST collected or collectible, you can request an adjustment for the reporting period in question.
-Normally such changes can be made online through the CRA's My Business Account service, or you can do this by mail.
+Normally you can make such changes online through the CRA's My Business Account service, or you can do this by mail.

-If you have deliberately not reported the full amount of GST/HST collected and wish to make amends at some future date you can take advantage of the CRA's voluntary disclosure program (VDP), which gives you the opportunity to make amends by paying amounts owed and potentially avoid penalties and possible prosecution.
-You can submit a voluntary disclosure by filling out and signing Form RC199, Voluntary Disclosures Program (VDP) Application, or writing a letter providing the same information the form.
+If you have deliberately not reported the full amount of GST/HST collected and wish to make amends, you can take advantage of the CRA's voluntary disclosure program (VDP), which gives you the opportunity to come forward and pay amounts owed to potentially avoid penalties and prosecution.
+You can submit a voluntary disclosure by filling out and signing Form RC199, Voluntary Disclosures Program (VDP) Application, or writing a letter providing the same information in the form.

 If you file an inaccurate GST return, you can be subject to a penalty of 5% of the amount plus 1% per month of the difference between the reported amount and the actual amount (to a maximum of 10%).

 - GST/HST late-filing penalties are fees and interest that Canadian businesses must pay when they file their GST/HST taxes late.

 - If you owe any balance at the time your GST/HST is late, you will begin accruing penalties and interest.